 Figure 1.
-Measuring system for tracking the movements of the index and of the thumb.
-In this example, the system is worn on the right hand (index and thumb), but it could be worn on the left hand without changes.
-The wearable system provides information about the flexion/extension of PIP joint by reading the resistance of the stretch sensors and about the orientation of the proximal phalanges through the IMUs output.
+Measuring system for tracking the movements of the index finger and the thumb.
+In this example, the system is worn on the right hand (index finger and thumb), but it could be worn on the left hand without changes.
+The wearable system provides information about the flexion/extension of the PIP joint by reading the resistance of the stretch sensors and about the orientation of the proximal phalanges through the IMU’s output.

 The wearable system is configurable, and it is composed of wearable and independent measuring modules (shown in Figure 2).
 The number of modules depends on the application and on the physical constraints.
 Each module communicates with the laptop directly via Bluetooth, reducing the number of wires and cables that could obstruct the finger movements.
-In this work, two modules were used to test and validate the system, one was worn on the thumb and the other on the index of the right hand.
-The module design allows to wear the system on different fingers of both hands, with few changes.
-The box (dimensions: 36 mm × 25 mm × 10 mm) and the ring that supports this box are made of Polylactic acid and they were fabricated by Fused Deposition Modelling technology for an easy and tailor-made fabrication of the module according to the finger size.
+In this work, two modules were used to test and validate the system: one was worn on the thumb and the other on the index finger of the right hand.
+The module design allows the system to be worn on different fingers of both hands with few changes.
+The box (dimensions: 36 mm × 25 mm × 10 mm) and the ring that supports this box are made of polylactic acid, and they were made using Fused Deposition Modelling technology for an easy and tailor-made fabrication of the module according to finger size.
 The box encloses the electronic board and the 40 mAh polymer Li-ion rechargeable battery (20 mm × 11 mm × 3 mm), for a total weight of 14 g.
 A more extended description of the module is reported in [11].